How Artificial Intelligence Is Improving The Contract Management Process

 The benefits of AI are plentiful, and this includes AI for contract management.
 In terms of the challenges I mentioned above, an AI-powered CLM will answer them all.

-AI equipped CLM technology gives you a snapshots of your contracts.
+AI-equipped CLM technology gives you a snapshot of your contracts.
 Combined with a strong analytics engine like PowerBI, you can quickly assess how your contracts are performing.
-In the snapshot, critical information like whether a contract auto-renews, the trigger auto-renewal and expiry dates, liability clauses and renegotiated terms – are all available at your fingertips.
+In the snapshot, critical information like whether a contract auto-renews, the trigger auto-renewal and expiry dates, liability clauses, and renegotiated terms – are all available at your fingertips.

+The big challenge organizations face is the sheer volume of contracts handled daily.
 However, it is important to point out that not all artificial intelligence equipped systems are the same.
-One of the biggest stress points for customers buying AI equipped technologies, is the training cycle.
+One of the biggest stress points for customers buying AI-equipped technologies is the training cycle.
 It’s an easy part to overlook.
 Artificial intelligence networks require training.
 This phase is called machine learning.
 The machine must discover and learn which way is up, what terms are important, and the context of what it is analyzing.

 All told, solid technology like EV(R) powered by the IBM Watson platform means AI improves contract management.
-Today’s AI equipped CLM’s (like ContractPodAi’s), make the general counsel’s job easier.
-It reduces the low-value time spent reviewing all details of a contract, when extractions can speed things up.
-It provides better and faster analytics that let you better control your contracts, while improving their consistency.
-You will also just get a better pulse on your contracts, that gives you peace of mind.
+Today’s AI-equipped CLM’s (like ContractPodAi’s), make the general counsel’s job easier.
+It reduces the low-value time spent reviewing all details of a contract when extractions can speed things up.
+It provides better and faster analytics that let you better control your contracts while improving their consistency.
+You will also just get a better pulse on your contracts, which gives you peace of mind.